Brazilian-Institute-of-Robotics/phantomx_reactor_arm/README.md

 #### For the Arbotix-M and USB2Dynamixel

+If you will use a FTDI cable to communicate the ArbotiX-M with the computer, make sure to install the FTDI drivers as described in the STEP 2 of the [Arbotix Quick Start Guide](https://learn.trossenrobotics.com/arbotix/7-arbotix-quick-start-guide).

 In the phantomx_reactor_arm_controller/config folder there's the file 57-reactor_arbotix.rules/reactor_usb2dynamixel.rules.
 You have to copy it into the /etc/udev/rules.d folder.

 ```
 sudo cp 57-reactor_arbotix.rules /etc/udev/rules.d
 ```

-You have to set the attribute ATTRS{serial} with the current serial number of the ftdi device
+You have to set the attribute ATTRS{serial} with the current serial number of the FTDI device.
+Use the command below to get this serial number, and then, change the ATTRS{serial} number in your 57-reactor_arbotix.rules file.

 ```
 udevadm info -a -n /dev/ttyUSB0 | grep serial
 ```
-Once modified you have to reload and restart the udev daemon
+Once modified you have to reload and restart the udev daemon.

 ```
 sudo service udev reload